Slowdeb/Tryhackme/Tomghost.md

 ![cat_tryhackme](https://user-images.githubusercontent.com/76821053/119220952-dee82e00-bae4-11eb-899f-72360b58d9c5.png)

-In order to crack this private key we need to download the files to our system system to crack them with john the ripper.
+In order to find the passprase for this private key we need to download the files to our system and brute-force them with "john the ripper".

 To download the files from the target to my kali machine i used a tool called “scp”: